Why do we teach music?

 • learn to play musical instruments (percussion and glockenspiels)

 Our music curriculum supports teachers to teach children musical knowledge and skills.
 We also want our children to appreciate different genres of music and begin to become familiar with some of our great composers.
-We do this within music lessons and through our daily WOW (World of Westcliff) sessions.

 Specialist Peripatetic Tuition